All Episodes

 But that's what it says.

-Uh President's job approval hits 45 percent.
+President's job approval hits 45%.

-Voters optimistic about Iraq after constitution passage.
+Voters optimistic about Iraq after Constitution passage.

-This from New Zogby America poll.
+This from New Zealand America poll.

 Job approval numbers bumping back up into the range where they had hovered for most of his second term.

-Now I wonder how many people believe that.
+Now, I wonder how many people believe that.

-And then when you hear the reason the Iraq Constitution, um I'd chalk it up more to the gas price down a quarter of a gallon, but who knew that uh when the poll was gone?
+And then when you hear the reason, the Iraq Constitution, I'd chalk it up more to the gas price down a quarter of a gallon, but who knew that when the poll was going, all right, here's Chuck Schumer.

-He said no.
+He said, no.

 I won't accept it.